jceyrac/cv/cv.en.md

 _Paris, France / Jan 2022 - Nov 2022 (11 months)_

-Powens is providing an Open Finance API to allow businesses to create superior embedded finance and payment experiences.
-I was the product manager of the Bank product that allows end users to connect their banking data instantly in order for businesses to access detailed balances, transactions and historical data from current accounts – fully normalized for a seamless integration.
+Managed the Bank API that allows end users to connect their banking data instantly in order for businesses to access detailed balances, transactions and historical data from current accounts – fully normalized for a seamless integration.

 Main objectives and achievements:
 - Set up agile rituals in my team of 5 to 10 developers
 - Set up analytics tools in order to be able to take data driven decisions
 - Migrated Powens’s french connectors to integrate all the available PSD2 APIs of the french market which included putting in place a roll out strategy a communication plan and support to clients
 - Set up app to app authentication on the migrated PSD2 connectors in order to increase end users conversion rates thanks to an improved user experience
-- Deliver new connectors to business and enterprise banks in oder to increase the market coverage for the business services client segment (accounting, ERP, payroll) and consolidate the leading position of Powers in the french market
+- Delivered new connectors to business and enterprise banks in oder to increase the market coverage for the business services client segment (accounting, ERP, payroll) and consolidate the leading position of Powers in the french market

+Powens is providing an Open Finance API to allow businesses to create superior embedded finance and payment experiences.

 |**Methodology**|**Tech environment**|**Tools**|
 |----|----|----|